logo Government of Flanders Agentschap Innoveren & Ondernemen

 Pandemic emergency purchase programme (PEPP)

-The ECB’s pandemic emergency purchase programme (PEPP) is a non-standard monetary policy measure initiated in March 2020 to counter the serious risks to the monetary policy transmission mechanism and the outlook for the euro area posed by the coronavirus (COVID-19) outbreak.
+The European Central Bank (ECB’s) pandemic emergency purchase programme (PEPP) is a non-standard monetary policy measure initiated in March 2020 to counter the serious risks to the monetary policy transmission mechanism and the outlook for the euro area posed by the coronavirus (COVID-19) outbreak.

-For the purchases of public sector securities under the PEPP, the benchmark allocation across jurisdictions will be the capital key of the national central banks.
-At the same time, purchases will be conducted in a flexible manner.
-This allows for fluctuations in the distribution of purchase flows over time, across asset classes and among jurisdictions.
+For the purchases of public sector securities under the PEPP, the benchmark allocation across jurisdictions was the Eurosystem capital key of the national central banks.
+At the same time, purchases were conducted in a flexible manner on the basis of market conditions and with a view to preventing a tightening of financing conditions that was inconsistent with countering the downward impact of the pandemic on the projected path of inflation.
+The flexibility of purchases over time, and across asset classes and jurisdictions supported the smooth transmission of monetary policy.

 Imagination Works - logo of Government of Flanders